The Ohio 4-H program review is the first of a series of OSU Extension reviews.

 - Research and report generated by Dr. Cindy Torppa, Dr. Debby Lewis, Amy Elhadi, and Danae Wolfe from OSU Extension Learning and Organizational Development.

-- In-person visits will be held April 1-2 on campus.
-Committee members represent diverse perspectives of 4-H programs varying in size, scope, and geographic location.
-The committee will submit a final report outlining observations and insights.
+- In-person visits were held in April 2019 on campus.
+Committee members represented diverse perspectives of 4-H programs varying in size, scope, and geographic location.
+The committee submitted a final report outlining observations and insights.

 - Key stakeholder communication throughout the process

-On behalf of Dr. Roger Rennekamp, director of OSU Extension and associate dean, College of Food, Agricultural, and Environmental Sciences, program reviews are led by Dr. Julie Fox, with support from Michelle Gaston (firstname.lastname@example.org).
+OSU Extension program reviews are conducted on behalf of Dr. Jackie Kirby Wilkins, interim director of OSU Extension for the College of Food, Agricultural, and Environmental Sciences.
+The OSU Extension 4-H Youth Development Program Review was led by Dr. Julie Fox, with support from Michelle Gaston.